-DISTRICT FEES
+FEES

 Textbook Fee \$60

-Student Activity Ticket (optional K-8) \$40 Student Activity Ticket (optional 9-12) \$50
+Student Activity Ticket (optional K-8) \$40

+Student Activity Ticket (optional 9-12) \$55

+Insurance Program (optional) Varies

-In some instances, fees may be reduced or waived based on family income.
-To apply, see information in the School Nutrition Program section of this handbook.
+In some instances, fees may be reduced or waived based on

+family income.
+To apply, see information in the School

+Nutrition Program section of this handbook.